mirai1st/easyrent/README.md

 - Node.js 18 or newer
 - MySQL
-- A configured `.env` file with the database and authentication settings required by the server
+- A configured `.env` file with the database and authentication settings required by the server (This configuration guide will be send here later)

 ### Install Dependencies